MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - The DAX measures for exploratory data analysis (EDA) process, along with the corresponding analysis questions can be found [here](https://mramadhankesapi.github.io/DAX-Measures-for-Rama-Kesa-Portfolio/)

-- Power BI dashboard with interactive insights can be downloaded [here]([BISMILLAH PORTFOLIO SUKSES.pdf](https://github.com/user-attachments/files/18227926/BISMILLAH.PORTFOLIO.SUKSES.pdf)
+- Power BI dashboard on pdf file can be downloaded here [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)

 **Note**: Due to problems with my Microsoft account, the interactive Power BI content is not available in this portfolio.
 I will update it once the issue is fixed.